Farm Business Accelerator

 The program, in addition to others, is located on Flores del Sol, a City of Fort Collins-owned property leased by Poudre Valley Community Farms.
 By working in a collaborative environment with established and beginning farmers, surrounded by activities such as public education programs and community gardens, and with access to a strong network of potential investors, participants in the Accelerator will be members of a unique and growing community-based project aimed at supporting a vibrant local food economy.

-We will be accepting 2-3 new accelerator farmers for the 2023 season.
-Applications are have been extended and will now be due December 2nd.
+We will be accepting 2-3 new accelerator farmers for the 2024 season.
+Applications are due Dec 8th.
 An expert review panel will select participants by examining their farming experience, training needs, business vision, and overall fit with the program.
 Decision notifications will be sent out in mid-December.

 There will be a group orientation in early January, 2023 (format TBD).
 Classes with CSU Extension’s Building Farmers will take place in person in Fort Collins mid-January through early March.
-Participants will be required to participate in mandatory onsite trainings and workdays in March and April and will have access to the field beginning mid to late April through October 1st.
+Participants will be required to participate in mandatory onsite trainings and workdays in March and April and will have access to the field beginning March 1 through October 31st.

 Know a producer that might be interested?
 Help us spread the word by sharing our program flyer!